 Note to new moms: there’s a baby station available!

 I’d also have layers for the kids.
-My kids were freezing when we first got there but then started sweating and peeling off jackets when they starting jumping around and playing.
+My kids were freezing when we first got there but then started sweating and peeling off jackets when they started jumping around and playing.

 Our family stayed exactly 4 hours and we didn’t even do all the activities.
 We’ve never stayed this long at a pumpkin patch.
 But, there were SO many fun things to do and the kids were totally wiped by the end.